yduanmu/mesh-ray/README.txt

 2. Supplied origin and direction, store the parametric equation of the line containing the ray.
-3. Test the line against smaller and smaller bounding boxes using the cube-ray algorithm from before (although unlike previous algorithm, a hit through edge or vertex is still counted as a face hit).
+3. Test the line against smaller and smaller bounding boxes using the cube-ray algorithm from before (see below).
     a.
-If we're more than one level deep, don't need to check if the cube intersection is on the ray.
-    b.
 If no hit in cube at any point, return.
 4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using the Möller–Trumbore ray-triangle intersection algorithm.
+    a.
+Check if ray is parallel to plane.
+(O: return FALSE, X: continue)
+    b.
+Use equation of plane and parametric equation of line to calculate intersection.
+    c.
+Check if within triangle.
+    d.
+Check if on ray.
 5. Return the point of intersection and the index of the triangle.